bryansolorzanop/bryan-solorzano-9d3e9/content/pages/index.md

           what is working and what it is not.

-          Just look at the following example of charts that speaks themselves.
+          Just look at the following example of charts that speaks for themselves.
         actions:
           - label: Learn More
             url: /about